nikerla/vc-content/pages/blogs/news/2015-12-22-virtocommerce-2-6-release-notes.md

 # Integrate using Azure Logic Apps

 Create new integrations with VirtoCommerce Azure API App in Microsoft Azure.
-Check our recent <a href="integrating-virtocommerce-with-erp-and-other-systems-using-azure-api-app">article for more details</a>.
+Check our recent article for more details.

 # Integration with Amazon Marketplace

 Facilitate and automate the stages of your business process for selling on Amazon.com using our new Amazon Merchant module.
-Our module relies on <a href="http://www.amazon.com/gp/help/customer/display.html?nodeId=201269090">Amazon Marketplace Web Service</a> and it’s currently available to Professional Selling Plan possessors only.
+Our module relies on <a href="http://www.amazon.com/gp/help/customer/display.html?nodeId=201269090" rel="nofollow">Amazon Marketplace Web Service</a> and it’s currently available to Professional Selling Plan possessors only.